Why Agile will never be a project management framework

 This is not a Waterfall-versus-Agile discussion:

 This post is not about Waterfall-v-Agile.
 It is much wider than that.
-Waterfall is a very specific and rarely used software development life-cycle, in its pure sense.
-This post is about the realities of projects in business, regardless of how unpalatable those realities may be sometimes, and what the business world of real projects is often about.
+In its pure sense, Waterfall is a very specific and rarely used software development life-cycle.
+This post is about the realities of projects in business, regardless of how unpalatable those realities may be, and what the real world of projects is often about.

 At its most basic, a genuine project is a unique problem to be solved, within a desired timeframe and within a specific budget.
 The fact that many human beings do not find meeting all three constraints together easy does not mean that in business we can simply ignore the ones we least like.
 Being honest, that’s what many Agile ‘purists’ are trying to do.